MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 **Goo Resource Pack/textures/items**

-Here is a.png file you can download and use for the goo texture.
+Here is a.png file you can download and use for the goo texture:

 ![Image of goo item texture to go in the textures folder](Media/AddCustomItems/goo.png)